supervisely-ecosystem/import-wizard-docs/import_to_project/01_quick/overview.md

 The Drag and Drop widget allows you to upload your local data to the Supervisely platform quickly.
 Supported formats presented below.

-ℹ️ If no annotation format is specified, the data will be uploaded without annotations.
+ℹ️ If no annotation format is detected, the data will be uploaded without annotations.

 ===== D&D widget =====